RackSec/desdemona/README.md

 ### Run the front-end for development

-First, make sure you have [Leiningen](http://leiningen.org/) installed.
-Run `lein sass watch & lein fighweel`.
+First, make sure you have [Leiningen](http://leiningen.org/) installed and then run `lein figsass` from the project directory.
 This will start a Leiningen server at `http://localhost:3449/` as well as automatically watch, compile and inject the project source files for you.

+`lein figsass` is just an alias running two tasks in parallel: `scss :dev auto` and `figwheel`.
+For Sass compilation, project assumes you have [sassc](https://github.com/sass/sassc) binary installed.
+You can use different binary by changing the `:executable` under `:scss` inside `project.clj`.

 ## License